cmake-js/fastcall/README.md

 See the original FAQ there: https://github.com/TooTallNate/ref-array

-There is two huge performance bottleneck exists in this module.
+There are two huge performance bottleneck exists in this module.
 The first is the price of array indexer syntax:

 ```js
 const IntArray = new ArrayType('int');